RitaAguiar/MyDynamoScripts/README.md

 ## Project EXPO 1.11
 This script entails the generation of a Roof Surface (Mass Category) that is later used to create a roof by face and thus obtaining the slippery slope slab that characterizes this project.
-Check out a rendering of the project [here](https://www.instagram.com/p/B7GvLJNnoho/).
+Check out a render of the project [here](https://www.instagram.com/p/B7GvLJNnoho/).

 ![Project EXPO 1.11 Script Preview](https://github.com/RitaAguiar/MyDynamoScripts/blob/master/Project_EXPO_1.11_Script_Preview.JPG)